lambdaclass/ethrex-l2-contracts-kit/examples/uniswap/README.md

 ### Deploy swap contract

 > [!NOTE]
-> If for some reason the addresses of the deployed contracts differ from the ones shown in this guide change them in the `Swap.sol` file.
+> If the addresses of the deployed contracts differ from the ones shown in this guide change them in the `Swap.sol` file.
+> This applies to WETH, TEST_TOKEN and the Swap Router.

 ```shell
 rex deploy 0 $RICH_SK_L2 \